VHDL-LS/rust_hdl/README.md

 ## Installation for Neovim

 ### Automatic Installation
-You can install `rust_hdl` automatically in Neovim using [`:Mason`](https://github.com/williamboman/mason.nvim), in Mason the package is called `rust_hdl`.
+You can install `rust_hdl` automatically in Neovim using [`:Mason`](https://github.com/williamboman/mason.nvim).
+Within Mason, the package is called `rust_hdl`.
 If you don't have `:Mason`, you can simply install the binary as previously described.

 ### Automatic Configuration using `nvim-lspconfig`